webdriverio/webdriverio/examples/bidi/README.md

 ## Logging

-The following examples shows how to capture logs from the browser in real time:
+The following examples show how to capture logs from the browser in real-time:

 ```javascript { interpreter=node mimeType=application/json terminalRows=1 }
 import { remote } from 'webdriverio'